DragonSenses/Algorithms/LeetCode/52-n-queens-ii/problem.md

 - This results in a time complexity of \(O(N^2^N)\), which is far too slow.

 Given that the actual number of solutions is much smaller than the number of possible board states, it is essential to minimize the consideration of invalid board states.

+**2. Example with 8 Queens**

+Let's consider the example of placing 8 queens on a normal chessboard:
+- Suppose the first queen is placed on the top left (index (0, 0), or a8 in chess notation).
+- If the second queen is placed to its right (index (0, 1), or b8), there are \(62 \times 61 \times \ldots \times 57 = 44,261,653,680\) possible ways to place the remaining 6 queens.

+However, we already know that all these possibilities are invalid because the first two queens can attack each other.